Christmastime in the Old Country: Ireland, December 3-16, 2023

 Journey to Galway, via Cong

-After our week in Clifden, we’ll bid goodbye to the Abbeyglen Castle and make our way to Galway, with a stop at the gorgeous riverside village of Cong, most recognizable as the setting for the John Wayne movie The Quiet Man.
+After our week in Clifden, we bade goodbye to the Abbeyglen Castle and made our way to Galway with a stop at the gorgeous riverside village of Cong.

-In the late afternoon, we’ll land at our home for the next three days, The Hardiman, the grand hotel located at Eyre Square in the heart of downtown Galway, a lively hub of Irish culture and home of the Galway Christmas Market, a breathtaking contrast to the quiet week in Clifden.
+In the late afternoon, after driving through what we thought were simply heavy winds, but later discovered was “Storm Fergus,” we landed at our home for the next three days, The Hardiman, the grand hotel located at Eyre Square in the heart of downtown Galway, a lively hub of Irish culture and home of the Galway Christmas Market.

-On our second day in Galway, we’ll take our private coach on a journey to the majestic Cliffs of Moher, with a stop at the ancient portal tomb, Poulnabrone, the home of fairy trees and the otherworldly landscape of the Burren.
-We’ll also stop to visit the Brigid’s Well outside of Galway, which, reportedly, was blessed by St. Brigid herself.
+On our second day in Galway, we took a private coach to the majestic Cliffs of Moher, with a stop at the ancient portal tomb, Poulnabrone, the home of fairy trees and the otherworldly landscape of the Burren.
+We also visited the Brigid’s Well outside of Galway, which, reportedly, was blessed by St. Brigid herself.

 Off to Dublin Town

-After our stop, we’ll climb back aboard our coach and be on our way to the bustling heart of Dublin, where we’ll stay at Buswells Hotel right in the centre of everything.
+After our stop, we climbed back aboard our coach and were on our way to the bustling heart of Dublin, where we stayed at Buswells Hotel right in the centre of everything.

-There’ll be no shortage of things to do in Dublin – in fact, on our first night there, we’ll have a private concert with the internationally-acclaimed Niamh Parsons, one of Ireland’s most beloved traditional folk singers.
+There was no shortage of things to do in Dublin—in fact, on our first night there, we enjoyed a private concert with the internationally-acclaimed Niamh Parsons, one of Ireland’s most beloved traditional folk singers.